Mi Amigo memorial: Flypasts for 75th & 80th Anniversaries

 The names of all ten of the Mi Amigo crew were painted onto the F-15Es.
 The F-15Es flew on to perform a second flypast at the American Cemetery and Memorial at Cambridge, where three of the crew are buried, the others having been repatriated.

 Thousands of members of the public watched the flypast from the park, alongside relatives of the deceased air crew.
 BBC Breakfast was broadcast live from the event with family members of Lt Kriegshauser and Lt Hernandez as featured guests.
 The related hashtags "#RememberTheTen", "#MiAmigo75th" and "#sheffieldflypast" were trending on Twitter.

+On 22 February 2024, at 11:00am, two F-15E Strike Eagles of the USAF 48th Fighter Wing from RAF Lakenheath, performed a fly-past to commemorate the 80th anniversary of the crash.